 "There were moments of passion, there were moments where it got heated, but overall there were a lot of good inputs-- a lot of good dialogue," he said.

 Kenneth Lawton who attended the Busti, N.Y.
-Town Hall meeting disagreed that there was healthy discussion at the meeting.
+Town Hall meeting disagreed that there was healthy dialogue at the meeting.

 "My concern particularly, I have my daughter here with me today, is in America we have healthy dialogue about our differences and I think that's what we are not having right now, is healthy dialogue...with our friends and family who have different political beliefs," he said.
 "Today wasn't really an example of a healthy dialogue, and I think that's our path forward."